cosminmoldovan/cosminmoldovan/README.md

 #### I’m Cosmin, a front-end web developer.

-&mdash;&ensp;An eficient coder and self-proclaimed creative designer.<br>
+🧑‍💻 An eficient coder and self-proclaimed creative designer.<br>
-&mdash;&ensp;I enjoy designing friendly UIs  and translate them into pixel-perfect web apps.<br>
+🦄 I enjoy designing friendly UIs  and translate them into pixel-perfect web apps.<br>
-&mdash;&ensp;I have an eye for detail and a passion for aesthetics and functionality.<br>
+👀 I have an eye for detail and a passion for aesthetics and functionality.<br>
-&mdash;&ensp;Respect, support and optimism are the values I like to share.
+🫴 Respect, support and optimism are the values I like to share.

 #### View my [Portfolio](https://cosminmoldovan.github.io) &bull; [Resume](https://cosminmoldovan.github.io/Cosmin_Moldovan_Resume.pdf) &bull; [LinkedIn](https://www.linkedin.com/in/cosmin-moldovan)